 We aspire towards a diverse workforce

 We are the bank for the many and believe that a diverse workforce helps us offer better products and services to our clients.
 We also do our best to make sure we are not discriminating against anyone during recruitment or employment.
 Special initiatives for greater diversity are nothing new for us.
 Job at Last is an internship program offering a first work experience in Sweden to foreign-borns with academic background.
 In the Baltics we have had projects to bring more age diversity to the organization, as well as created jobs for people with disabilities.
+To further promote a diverse workforce we offer work-time flexibility to facilitate for employees practicing different religions.
+For example, this helps our employees when wanting to celebrate specific holidays.
+At many premises we also have private rooms that can be used for praying purposes.

 Equality is part of the way we do business